jakobhviid/BigDataCourseExercises/lectures/07/README.md

 **Task: Look at the Kafka platform.**

-You may or may not see any topcs for Kafka on Datahub.
+You may or may not see any topics for Kafka on Datahub.
 If there are no topics, then it is because your Kafka cluster has no topics.
 Try to create a topic.

 **Task: Create a Kafka topic (Optional).**